That’s how long your baby has been awake this whole morning.

 - Take several deep breaths.

-- Go online to a baby support group and vent.
+- Join online baby support groups and vent.

 - Watch funny videos online and laugh it off.

 - Eat a snack.

 - Do something you needed to do around the house.

 Point is, do something to remove yourself from the stress for a few minutes.
 You need to calm down—your baby won’t nap when you’re frustrated.
 Do something that makes you happy.